At the time of the NCEDA’s closing in September 2016, the following people were members of the Research Advisory Committee:

-Rhett Butler has over 25 years experience in the international water industry and is currently the Business Development Manager for Siemens Water Technologies.
+Rhett Butler has over 25 years experience in the international water industry.
 He began his career in water with Memtec Limited in 1986 where he occupied various roles, including Regional Manager for NZ, Indochina, Korea, South Africa and Middle East.
 He spent 8 years with Vivendi Water (now Veolia Water), a world leading water and wastewater service, where he became the General Manager, Sales Marketing and Business Development.
-Mr Butler is an experienced water engineer well versed in technology and start-up companies water industry strategies and international water policies.
+Mr Butler is an experienced water engineer well-versed in technology and start-up companies water industry strategies and international water policies.
 He is the Founder and Chairman of the SkyJuice Foundation, a not for profit organisation which manufactures and supplies re-usable potable water treatment units for developing countries, third world water supply, disaster relief and emergency water supply.
 He is also Chairman and Director of Aquasynergy Solutions Pty Ltd and Managing Director of Ravia Pty Ltd. Mr Butler has degrees from Sydney University, the University of New South Wales and Deakin University.

-Gary Crisp is a Civil Engineer with 32 years of water engineering experience and is a member of NCED’s Research Advisory Committee.
+Gary Crisp is a Civil Engineer with 32 years of water engineering experience.
 Mr Crisp was involved with Water Corporation desalination projects for 9 years from 1998.
 He prepared the Water Corporation’s desalination strategy and associated reports in 1999/2000, “A Strategic Review of Desalination Application in Western Australia” and “Desalination a Viable Resource”.
 He was the Water Corporation’s Design Manager seconded to the Multiplex Degremont JV during the project development stage of the Perth Desalination Project (144 ML/day SWRO), a plant awarded the Global Water Intelligence Membrane Desalination Plant of the Year 2007.
 He participated in the Burrup Fertilisers Project, the Kwinana Water Reuse Plant and numerous small RO plants.
 In 2005 Mr Crisp was appointed to head the Water Corporation’s Desalination Centre of Expertise Section.
 In another project, Mr Crisp spent 7 months in the UK with a major desalination contractor involved in the design of the world’s first large SWRO plant with UF pre-treatment.

 In 2007 Mr Crisp was appointed as Desalination Technical Leader with GHD Pty Ltd, one of Australia’s top multidisciplinary engineering consultants with offices worldwide.
 In September 2007 he was seconded to the Gold Coast Desalination Plant as Chief Technical Officer for Sure Smart Water, the owner of the plant.
 The plant was commissioned in 2009 and was awarded the Global Water Intelligence Membrane Desalination Plant of the Year 2009.
 In 2009 Mr Crisp was promoted to Global Business Leader: Desalination at GHD and is currently bidding for projects worldwide.
 In 2007 Mr Crisp was elected as WA Engineer of the Year in recognition of his desalination endeavours.
 Also in 2007 he was elected as a Director of the International Desalination Association, (Australia’s first elected Director).